 Full stack developer

-Our recruiter cover letter layout allows you to demonstrate that you know what the job of a recruiter entails, and have the experience and attitude for the position in question.
+Our Recruiter cover letter layout allows you to demonstrate that you know what the job of a Recruiter entails, and have the experience and attitude for the position.

 10 Common Cover Letter Format Mistakes